tarciosaraiva/fish-tank-monitor/README.md

 The Future
 ----------
-My goal is to incorporate pH, Ammonia and Nitrite sensors which are developed by (Atlas Scientific)[https://www.atlas-scientific.com].
+My goal is to incorporate pH, Ammonia and Nitrite sensors which are developed by [Atlas Scientific](https://www.atlas-scientific.com).
 They are currently working on the later two but the [pH sensor](https://www.atlas-scientific.com/product_pages/kits/ph-kit.html) is already available.

 If you feel like you want to collaborate, please feel free to fork it!